nirgn975/portfolio/content/posts/2020/chapter-1-simple-twitter.md

 So this is what I'm planning to do here.
 To get you from the basic to production.
 This will not be an easy journey, or even short one.
 But I can promise you one thing, you'll learn **a lot**!

+> **Disclaimer:** I'm not going to teach you web development, but I'm going to start from the very basic.
+So you need to know HTML, CSS and JavaScript up front.
+But that's pretty much it.

 The first things we're going to do is the most basic, install the things we need to develop our website on our computer.

 &nbsp;